jonas-pietzsch/optimize-zwift-workout-xp/README.md

 ## What's next?

-Other than the CLI, a web UI and JavaScript library will be published soon!
-Stay tuned.
+The web UI will be improved with more information and configuration options.
+CLI and core library may be published via npm.js eventually.